Brasov City Guide: top things to do & places to visit

 Last but not least, Sighisoara Citadel is one of the must-see attractions in Romania and easily accessible from Brasov by car on a guided day trip or by train.

-Located in the heart of Transylvania at the crossroads of major trading routes, this citadel was fortified by the Saxons and is entirely part of UNESCO heritage for its authentic style.
-The citadel is still inhabited by locals and on its narrow streets with colourful houses you’ll find artisan shops, traditional restaurants and cosy cafes.
+The citadel is still inhabited by locals and on its narrow streets with colourful houses you’ll find artisan shops, traditional restaurants, and cosy cafes.
 Walk up the (many) stairs to the Monastery Church too – it’s worth it!

-- Visit the Saxon villages with fortified churches
+20. Discover the Saxon villages with fortified churches

-Saxon villages have a particular layout, building style, crafts and culture.
-7 of these have been included in UNESCO heritage for their well-preserved fortified churches: Viscri, Saschiz, Biertan, Calnic, Darju, Valea Viilor and Prejmer.
+City folks bought traditional houses and turned them into inspiring, boutique guesthouses and great restaurants so visiting the villages is one of the top things to do when in Brasov.
+7 of these have been included in UNESCO Heritage for their well-preserved fortified churches: Viscri, Saschiz, Biertan, Calnic, Darju, Valea Viilor and Prejmer.

-Of these Viscri is the most famous since King Charles of the UK bought and restored a house here to spend his Summer holidays.
+Of the Saxon villages with fortified churches, Viscri is the most famous thanks to King Charles of the UK who bought and restored a house here to spend his Summer holidays.

 In my opinion, this is the most picturesque area in our country!